Meet our Board of Directors & join us at our upcoming Board Meeting!

 Deputy District Attorney, Riverside District Attorney’s Office

-Debra Postil is the Co-Founding Executive Director of Women Wonder Writers, a mentoring non-profit organization and veteran county prosecutor in Riverside.
+Debra Postil is the Co-Founding Executive Director of Women Wonder Writers, a mentoring non-profit organization, and veteran county prosecutor in Riverside.
 Her current assignment is Countywide School Attendance Review Board Prosecutor where she works with school districts to implement early prevention measures to combat truancy and chronic absenteeism.
-Previously, Debra has handled parole hearings and cases involving sexual assault and child abuse, domestic violence, political corruption, group home fraud, gang crimes and homicides.
-Debra has won numerous awards including ‘Community Hero’, ‘Prosecutor of Year’ and ‘Bulldog: Stick It To Em’ award.
-She holds a bachelor’s degree in political science from UCLA and law degree from Loyola Law School.
-Debra is also the author of the legal thriller The Mamacita Murders, which tackles gang violence, sex trafficking and domestic violence, and children’s book author of It’s This Monkey’s Business, tackling domestic violence and divorce.
+Previously Debra has handled parole hearings and cases involving sexual assault and child abuse, domestic violence, political corruption, group home fraud, gang crimes and homicides.
+Debra has won numerous awards, including ‘Community Hero,’ ‘Prosecutor of the Year’ and ‘Bulldog: Stick It To Em’ award.
+She holds a bachelor’s degree in political science from UCLA and a law degree from Loyola Law School.
+Debra is also the author of the legal thriller The Mamacita Murders, which tackles gang violence, sex trafficking and domestic violence, and author of the children book It’s This Monkey’s Business, tackling domestic violence and divorce.
 Debra’s mission is to break the cycle of victimization and abuse and transform the criminal and juvenile justice systems.

 Mark Pederson, Treasurer

 President and CEO, Cannery Row Capital Funding, LLC

 Former Executive Vice President and Chief Financial Officer, Altura Credit Union